Bicentenary UK - Nepal

-2016 marks the 200 year anniversary of relations between the UK and Nepal.
-With a number of events already taken place to mark the occasion.
+2016 marks the 200-year anniversary of relations between the UK and Nepal.
+Here are some of the events that are taking place to mark this incredible occasion.

 Nepal - UK 200 Years Connection

-Did you know that Scottish botanist Dr Francis Buchanan-Hamilton first collected plant specimens in Nepal 200 years ago?
-Dr Francis Buchanan-Hamilton not only a botanist but also surveyor and surgeon is also known as "the father of Nepalese botany", to be celebrated in his own right after establishing a unique relationship with Nepal and it's people and due to that, it continue's to this day.
+Did you know that Scottish botanist Dr. Francis Buchanan-Hamilton first collected plant specimens in Nepal 200 years ago?
+Dr. Francis Buchanan-Hamilton not only a botanist but also a surveyor and surgeon is also known as "the father of Nepalese botany", to be celebrated in his own right after establishing a unique relationship with Nepal and its people and due to that, it continues to this day.